Kule-Racing-Spill/kule-fpga/README.md

 ### Target Language

 Since Verilog is a bit hard to work with, we use SystemVerilog.
 It has all the features of Verilog, with some extras.
 See [this site](https://vlsiverify.com/systemverilog) for some examples and tutorials on SystemVerilog.
 Also [HDLBits](https://hdlbits.01xz.net/wiki/Main_Page) has some nice tutorials in Verilog.

+### Clocking Wizard

+IPs are not so friendly with git, so each time you open the project with the tcl script, you have to:
+`Click 'IP Catalogue' -> Search for 'Clocking Wizard' -> Double click the IP -> Change the module name to 'pixel_clock_wiz' -> change input port name to 'clk_in' -> change output clock name to 'clk_out' -> change the output clock to 29.5 MHz -> Click generate`